dima-starosud/ElmErlWebSocket/README.md

 Cowboy websocket
 ================

-To compile this example you need rebar in your PATH and Elm compiler.
+To compile this example you need rebar and elm in your PATH.

 Type the following command:
 ```